camerondubas/enlighten/README.md

 # enlighten
-Sends webhooks from 3rd parties to slack
+Sends webhooks from 3rd parties to slack.